edazpotato/marked-render-to-text/packages/marked-renderer-text/README.md

 ```

 and use it like normal.
 Because it's a really simple package, Typescript seems
-to magicaly infer all of the types.
+to magically infer all of the types.

 If you run into any problems using this with typescript, open an issue and I'll
 add proper type definitions.